Coderad32/Coderad32/README.md

 In the real world I sit behind a stationary that I built myself it features:

--Two boards
+- Two boards
--Two different types of desk
+- Two different types of desk
--Three differnet lights
+- Three differnet lights
--A dual monitor (television set)
+- A dual monitor (television set)
--PS/1 console with games
+- PS/1 console with games
--A secondary keyboard
+- A secondary keyboard
--4k Camera ( sort of )
+- 4k Camera ( sort of )

 <br>